Christow: Parish church

-Christow's Church of England parish church of St James the Apostle has a 12th-century Norman baptismal font but otherwise seems to be largely a 15th-century building.
+Christow's Church of England parish church of St James the Apostle has a 12th-century Norman baptismal font, but otherwise seems to be largely a 15th-century building.

 The west tower is a Gothic Survival addition of 1630 and has a ring of eight bells.
 John III and Christopher IV Pennington of Stoke Climsland, Cornwall cast a ring of six bells for the tower in 1785.
 John Taylor & Co of Loughborough, Leicestershire added a new treble and second bell in 1973, increasing the ring to eight.

 Inside the church are monuments including two to Admiral Edward Pellew, 1st Viscount Exmouth and his son the 2nd Viscount, both of whom died in 1833.
 The church was restored in 1862 to designs by the architect Edward Ashworth.
 It is a Grade I listed building.

 Railway

-The Teign Valley Railway was built from Heathfield to Christow in 1882.
-But Christow railway station was not opened until 1903, when the line was extended to Exeter.
+The Teign Valley Railway was built from Heathfield to Christow in 1882, but Christow railway station was not opened until 1903 when the line was extended to Exeter.
 The line was closed to passenger trains in 1958 and freight in 1961.

 Notable former residents

 As well as the Viscounts Exmouth, Christow was the home of Lady daughter of the 1st Viscount.
 She was the wife of Admiral Sir Lawrence Halsted, died in 1835 and is buried at Christow.
 Arthur Marshall (1910–89) lived in Christow in later life, and fictionalised the village as "Appleton".
-The adventurers The Turner Twins (born 1988) grew up in Christow.
+The adventurers The Turner Twins (born 1988) grew up in Christow parish.